 It’s important to remember that there could be other reasons behind many of these symptoms, so monitor behaviour but try not to jump to conclusions.

 When it comes to treatment for cocaine addiction, private rehab is the best option.
-At Primrose Lodge we offer a holistic treatment programme which meets your physical, emotional, mental and spiritual needs.
-Rehabilitation for coke addiction begins with detox, where the body is flushed of all drug-related substances.
+At Primrose Lodge we offer a holistic treatment programme for cocaine addiction which meets your physical, emotional, mental and spiritual needs.
+Rehabilitation for coke addiction begins with a medical drug detox, where the body is flushed of all drug-related substances.
 We provide a supervised medical detox and support throughout withdrawal, to help manage your symptoms.

 Because every addict experiences withdrawal differently, your treatment programme will be tailored to suit your needs.
 After making it through detox and withdrawal with the 24/7 support of our clinical team, you will receive a combination of group and one-on-one therapy, as well as other therapy to suit your individual needs, such as cognitive behavioural therapy (CBT).
 This can help get to the root cause of your addiction and prevent you from relapsing.
 Our staff can also provide assistance with nutrition and exercise to help you stay healthy as you recover, as well as advice to help you get a better night’s sleep.